kd8bxp/LoRaAPS/README.md

 ## Version

-September 2020 - test of version 0 to version .5 (current)
+September 2020 - test of software version 0 to version 0.0.5 (current)

 ## Contributing